-Max Frank Ltd is a privately owned company which is part of an internationally operative group of companies, which currently includes 17 subsidiaries In Europe, North America, Asia, Australia and the Middle East.
+Max Frank Ltd is a privately owned company which is part of an internationally operative group of companies, which includes subsidiaries in Europe, North America, Asia, Australia and the Middle East.

 We will only ever collect the information We need – including data that will be useful to help improve Our services.